LUMII-Syslab/qrng-client/README.md

   (Institute of Mathematics and Computer Science, University of Latvia)

-## License
+## Licenses

+The following licenses apply to the qrng-client library:

+* The qnrg client base library (the public GitHub repository [GitHub - LUMII-Syslab/qrng-client](https://github.com/LUMII-Syslab/qrng-client)) has been published under the MIT license (see the LICENSE file).

-MIT + third-party licenses for third-party code (e.g., Apache 2.0 license for the `nl.altindag.ssl` package, GPLv2 with Classpath exception for GraalVM-related code that will be compiled into the client, etc.)
+* Third-party code is available under the corresponding third-party licenses (e.g., Apache 2.0 license for the `nl.altindag.ssl` package, GPLv2 with Classpath exception for GraalVM-related code that will be compiled into the client, etc.)

+The following additional features are available under the commercial license from the Institute of Mathematics and Computer Science, University of Latvia (syslab_services at lumii.lv):

+* Windows DLL with the ability to replace Windows API functions CryptGenRandom, BCryptGenRandom, and RtlGenRandom.

+* QRNG client authentication via a smartcard.